aschuerch/Microbial-Genomics-2018/_episodes/12-pangenome-analysis.md

 ~~~
 {: .source}

+> ## Discussion: Open or closed pangenome?
-After roary finished, have a look at the summary file.
+> After roary finished, have a look at the summary file.
 How many core and pangenome genes are there?
+Visit the
+> definition of an open and closed pangenome [here](http://www.metagenomics.wiki/pdf/definition/pangenome).
-Has *M. tuberculosis* a closed or an open pangenome?
+> Has *M. tuberculosis* a closed or an open pangenome?
+{: .discussion}

 ## Visualization